oag-lcmc/dart_oagnodes/README.md

-A library for Dart developers.
+A library for Dart developers containing collection of classes to create and manage behavior trees and finite state machines.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).